SWivid/F5-TTS/src/f5_tts/infer/README.md

     finally:
         client_socket.close()

 if __name__ == "__main__":
-    text_to_send = "As a Reader assistant, I'm familiar with blockchain technology. which are key to its improved performance in terms of both training speed and inference efficiency.Let’s break down the components"
+    text_to_send = "As a Reader assistant, I'm familiar with new technology. which are key to its improved performance in terms of both training speed and inference efficiency.Let's break down the components"

     asyncio.run(listen_to_F5TTS(text_to_send))
 ```